-Found 30 - 36 results of 36 programs matching keyword "portable laser light show"
+Found 30 - 37 results of 37 programs matching keyword "portable laser light show"

+Join the Origins team as they travel to Antarctica.
+We sent Mary, Noel, Paul, and Julie to explore scientific wonders from McMurdo to the Pole.
+Learn all about the extreme science being conducted at the South Pole in a daily dispatch from Terra Australis Incognita!
 Learn more from the South Pole, as Mary and Noel speak to scientists about the DASI telescope Dr. Nils Halvorson is in the Live@ studio and sheds light on the DASI telescope at the South Pole.
 What is anime?
 Anime is Japanese for animation.
 You've probably seen anime before, but didn't realize it.
 Cartoons from the '80s such as Thundercats, Voltron, and even Starblazers were all anime.
 On Saturday, August 18th, 2001 the Exploratorium hosted its first anime Webcast.
 We featured an Anime Trivia Show that tested the skills of three brave souls.
 Got anime?
 Dr. Paul Doherty scours the globe for the world's greatest science demonstrations.
 Here he partners with Dr. Gorazd Planinsic, frequent contributor to Physics Teacher magazine, active in international physics education, and illustrator of physics text books.
 Watch this webcast, follow the links to the 'recipes,' then try it yourself!
 The Science Summer 2000 workshop explored the science of disco mirror balls, tie dye, lasers, and other things that made the 1970s so happening and far-out.
 This episode of Sedge Thomson's West Coast Live radio show explores the places where science and entertainment intersect.
 In this broadcast: Kevin Kelly of Wired Magazine; Lawrence Weschler, author of "Seeing is Forgetting the Name of Thing One Sees"; The Canadian Brass Ensemble; physics chanteuse Lynda Williams; and Jonathan Schooler with a memory wine-tasting.